Excellent video quality as long as there is adequate WiFi signal. Advanced motion detection works well.

 We also work with industry experts to study the product categories we’re considering inside and out, and we then try out some of the top items to see if their performance meets our standards.

 With all of that research, you can trust that you’ll have the information you need to choose the best products for your home.

-If you’re ready to purchase a Ring doorbell, take a look at the matrix above for our top recommendations.
+If you’re ready to purchase a Ring doorbell, take a look at the recommendations above.

 If you want more general information about Ring doorbells, our shopping guide has got you covered.

 Ring offers a one-year warranty on doorbell parts and lifetime purchase protection.
 If your doorbell is stolen, Ring will replace it for free.

 You install a Ring doorbell outside your door just like you would a traditional doorbell.
 However,a Ring model has a built-in security camera, which provides a video image that enables you to see who’s at your door without opening it.
 The doorbell can alert you when someone rings the bell or if it detects motion outside your door.

 With the doorbell connected to your home’s WiFi network, it can send alerts to your smartphone or tablet and let you see live video feed.
 Ring doorbells also feature two-way audio, so you can communicate with the person at your door through the Ring app.

 And because the doorbell communicates wirelessly with your device, you don’t have to be at home to answer the door.
 You can talk to visitors if you’re out shopping, at work, or on vacation.